What we do

-This is a special interest group focused on Circular Economy, and will provide SIG members with expert insight into particular topics, and a forum for debate, networking and potential joint commercial ventures.
-It is being championed by QSA Partners, an associate founder member of Oxfordshire Greentech.
+This special interest group focused on Circular Economy will provide SIG members with expert insight into particular topics and a forum for debate, networking and potential joint commercial ventures.
+It is being championed by QSA Partners and Mewburn Ellis LLP.

 - To enhance awareness and understanding of what the circular economy is